 Ingredient choice: think like an operations team, not a label designer

-There are multiple ways to source and format Vitamin C for supplements, but in gummies the “best” choice is often the one that survives your process window.
-A smart manufacturer evaluates the Vitamin C input with the line in mind-because the wrong selection can force compromises that show up as sticking, inconsistent texture, or reduced throughput.
+There are multiple ways to source and format Vitamin C for supplements, but in gummies, the best choice is often the one that survives your process window.
+An experienced manufacturer evaluates the Vitamin C input with the line in mind—because the wrong selection can force compromises that show up as sticking, inconsistent texture, or reduced throughput.

 From a manufacturing perspective, selection typically comes down to: